Mark Simpson on his kinky passion for his dinky Japanese sports car

 But I love my car enough to put up with all of this moany aggravation and more.
 Because my car is itself pure sex.
 You see, my car is an MX-5.
 If you already have one you will know exactly what I mean and slap me on the back.
 If you don’t, you will probably be covered in bitterness and envy.

-Yes, you may scoff and say love is blind even if it’s nifty with a pair of scissors, but Mazda’s famous ‘hairdresser’ roadster, launched way back in 1989 and made in Hiroshima, Japan, is the best-selling two-seat convertible in history.
+Yes, you may scoff and say love is blind even if it’s nifty with a pair of scissors, but Mazda’s famous ‘hairdresser’ roadster made in Hiroshima, Japan, and originally launched way back in 1989, like an arrow from Cupid’s bow aimed straight at the heart of a mid-life crisis, is the best-selling two-seat convertible in history.
 There are now nearly a million satisfied customers wearing a smile that can only be called post-coital.

 Still sceptical?
 Here’s that well-known lover of dinky underpowered cars – Jeremy Clarkson: